Skate Right, Skate Hard: The Best Skateboard Shoes In 2022

-A: If you’re actually a skater, then yes, otherwise you’re just trendy.
-Skateboard shoes help you keep your center of gravity on your board, which is absolutely huge.
+A: If you’re actually a skater, then yes absolutely, otherwise you’re just trendy.
+These shoes help you keep your center of gravity on your board, which is absolutely huge.
 You’ll see the best pro skaters in the world wipeout because they doubted themselves for a half-a-second.
 Why did they doubt themselves?
 They felt their center of gravity being thrown off.

 Now picture that while you’re grinding or you’ve just launched from the half-pipe.
 It’s a lot scarier, and you need every bit of help you can get.
-We talk about vulcanized rubber, outsole designs, all that good stuff, but they all play back into your center of gravity, and retaining control and grip on your board.
+We're talking about a vulcanized sole, arch support outsole designs, a toe cap, extra cushioning, sometimes lace protection - all that good stuff, but they all help with maintaining control and grip on your board.
 You’re not going to get that with standard trainers.

-A: You’ve got a couple of options.
+A: When it comes to tying laces, you’ve got a couple of options.
 Your main goal is to keep the laces out of your way while skating, but you also don’t want to look like a dork and duck them into the collar of the shoe.
 Besides it looking bad, it usually doesn’t hold up very well.